 Use this option to physically locate a selected drive to prevent removing the wrong drive.
-When a disk drive is selected using the Identify Drive function, the LED of the selected disk drive will light.
+When a disk drive is selected using the Identify Drive function, the Disk Fault LED of the selected disk drive will be flashing red.

 To identify a selected drive from the drives pool, click on the Identify Drive link.
 The "Select The IDE Device For identification" screen appears.
 Tick on the disk drive from the drives list.
-After completing the selection, click on the Submit button to identify selected drive.
+After completing the selection, click on the Submit button to identify a selected drive.